On installation, it will ask for your TracPlus Username and Password.

 - Charges will apply for sending text messages or changing reporting rates.

 - The Usercode must have adequate permission to send messages to the device.

 - The device must be powered on with a good view of the sky at the time for messages to be received.

 - Additional features are only available for specific device types and only available to some TracPlus usercodes.

 TracPlus for Android uses Here Maps; to zoom in or out and move the map, either pinch or swipe the map.
 You can also double-tap the map to zoom in.
 You can tilt the map by placing two fingers onto the map and then moving both together, up or down, to tilt the map up or down.

 Each tracking report message has an icon indicating what type of message has been received from the device.
 Not all devices are able to send the full range of messages that are available.
 Each report should come with the time of the report, the Latitude and Longitude, altitude, speed and the direction of the asset.

 The following is an example of possible message types and the associated icons that you may see in TracPlus for Android (and other TracPlus software).
-The colors of the icons are related to the color that has been selected for the tracking and do not indicate anything specific about the event, with the exception of the distress and distress cancel event icons.
+The colours of the icons are related to the colour that has been selected for the tracking and do not indicate anything specific about the event, with the exception of the distress and distress cancel event icons.